-Our Insider Trading Policy, which applies to our directors, employees and employees of our consolidated employees, together with their family members and controlled entities (collectively, "Insiders"), prohibits Insiders from buying or selling Company securities when in possession of material nonpublic information and during other blackout periods.
+Our Insider Trading Policy, which applies to our directors, employees and employees of our consolidated entities, together with their family members and controlled entities (collectively, "Insiders"), prohibits Insiders from buying or selling Company securities when in possession of material nonpublic information and during other blackout periods.
 Any sale or purchase of common stock by directors, executive officers, and all other senior leaders must be made during pre-established periods.
-Directors and executive officers must also receive pre-clearance from the Compliance Committee prior to any sale, purchase or making of a bona fide gift (as established under the Insider Trading Policy) or pursuant to a pre-approved and pre-established Rule 10b5-1 Plan.
+Directors and executive officers must also receive pre-clearance from the Compliance Committee prior to any sale, purchase or making of a bona fide gift (as established under the Insider Trading Policy) and prior to entering into or modifying a Rule 10b5-1 Plan.